Imaging Scatterometer for Observing In-Situ Changes to Optical Coatings During Air Annealing

 Scattered light is commonly quantified using the Bidirectional Reflectance Distribution Function (BRDF)~\cite{Stover:2012book}.

 where P$_i$ is the incident laser power and P$_s$ is the scattered light power measured at polar angle $\theta_s$ by the imaging system, which subtends a solid angle $\Omega_s$.

 Analysis of the AAS data to obtain BRDF is accomplished using a custom-written Matlab script which proceeds as follows for each data point (i.e., each set of bright image, dark image, temperature and power readings for a given time).
+While BRDF in general represents angle-resolved scatter, the measurements presented here yield a BRDF only at the fixed angle $\theta_s=8^{\circ}$.
 An elliptically shaped region of interest is defined, by inspecting the bright image, to enclose the coating area that has the beam spot and thus significant scattered light.
 The dark image is subtracted from its corresponding bright image.
 The counts of all pixels within the region of interest in the subtracted region are summed up and normalized by the exposure time and the incident power and multiplied by a calibration factor (previously determined by comparing the scattered light from a diffuse reference sample measured by a calibrated power meter and by the CCD camera) to give BRDF~\cite{Magana-Sandoval:12}.
 To better estimate the optical scatter enclosed by the region of interest, 5 larger concentric regions of interest are defined around the first.